bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-03-2A-get-data-in-powerbi.md

 </table>

 # III.
 Fix performance issues
-Optimize performance in Power Query

-## Query folding
-There exists some techniques to optimize database performance
+There exists some techniques to optimize query performance

 ### Query Folding
 Convert M language to the native language of the source and the transformations happens on the source side instead of on locally on your machine in Power BI.